Colombia votes in polarised election

 A revised accord was approved by Congress later that year.

-Mr Duque, who is leading in opinion polls, campaigned against the agreement and has promised to reverse some of its provisions if he becomes president.
+Mr Duque, who is leading in opinion polls, has promised to reverse some of the provisions of the deal if he becomes president.

+He is an ally of former President Alvaro Uribe, who led the campaign against the agreement.

-Mr Petro is a former member of the M-19 rebel group who backs the deal.
-If elected he would be Colombia's first-ever left-wing president.
+Mr Petro, who backs the deal, would be Colombia's first-ever left-wing president if he is elected.

+In the 1980s he was a member of the M-19 rebel group, which disbanded itself in 1990 to become a political party.

 Correspondents say that with the main civil conflict over, voters are much more worried about economic issues.